-Staff will follow the secure process of accessing data via a secure cloud based function, Google Drive and how to safely download, modify, save and send data securely.
+Staff will follow the secure process of accessing data via a secure function on google drive and how to safely download, modify, save and send data securely.

 Personal data will not be downloaded onto a personal mobile device without a justified clear business case for doing so and prior management approval.
-Downloaded data will automatically save to the device and therefore, if approval has been granted the data must be deleted immediately when it is not longer required.
+Downloaded data will automatically save to the device and therefore, if approval has been granted the data must be deleted immediately when it is no longer required.